zahidhussain998/image-slider-animation/README.md

 # image-slider-animation

-i biuld a beautiful image slider animation in react native
+this is a beautiful image slider animation built react-native

+# how to run

+  **run npx expo start**